 Step 1: Remove the Fixed Aluminium Window Frame

 Start by removing all of the fixing screws from the frame.
-This is normally a two person job as you need one person on either side of the fixing screw.
+This usually requires two people as someone will need to be either side of the window.

 Once all the screws have been removed, carefully remove the window frame from the aperture making sure that you do not bend it.
 If the frame has been bonded in place with mastic, use a flat bladed scraper and ease it around the joint until the old mastic gives way.